Florida Petit Theft & Retail Theft Charges

 In cases involving items that are valued at $100 or less the charge is typically filed as a second degree misdemeanor.
 Goods that are worth more than $100 but less than $300 are usually treated as first degree misdemeanors.
 Further, a prior conviction for a retail theft will cause a second offense to be treated as a first degree misdemeanor even if the item or items taken are worth less than $100.

-In addition to the crimes of petit theft and retail theft, the Florida Legislature has also created a law dealing with the theft of gasoline when it takes place at the gas pump.
+- Theft of Gasoline – The Florida Legislature has also created a law dealing with the theft of gasoline when it takes place at the gas pump.
 This law is an attempt to deter so-called “gasoline drive-offs” by requiring that any person convicted of the offense lose their driver’s license for a period of six months for a first offense, or twelve months for a second offense.

 How We Can Help With Your Theft Charge